Kilinjalgal

 Kilinjalgal was released on 25 December 1981.
 The film was a silver jubilee hit and ran for 175 days at the box office.
+The film was remade in Hindi again by Durai as Do Gulab.

 Plot

 Babu, a Hindu, falls in love with Julie, a Christian.
 However, both the families are against this love due to differences in religion.
-Despite heavy opposition, both Babu and Julie and remain adamant in their decision.
+Despite heavy opposition, Babu and Julie remain adamant in their decision.
 Julie's father Stephen locks her in a room while Babu's father Manikkam also does not permit him to move out of his home.
 To everyone's shock, Julie commits suicide.
 Hearing this, Babu rushes to the crematorium and dies when Julie's corpse is being cremated.